atomisthq/docs/docs/user-guide/spring-agent.md

 > mvn spring-boot:run
 ```

-If everything is configured correctly then you should then begin to see application instance lifecycle messages for your Spring Boot application in the corresponding channel for your project:
+If everything is configured correctly you will see application instance lifecycle messages for your Spring Boot application in your project's Slack channel:

 ![Spring Application Lifecycle Messages](/images/agent-messages.png)

 ## What information is shared by the Spring Agent?

-Once your application is running and the agent is added then in the `DEBUG` logging for your application you will see the information that the agent is sending to Atomist:
+ Once the agent is installed and the application is running, the information that the agent sends Atomist appears in your applications `DEBUG` logging:

 ```
 09:46:11.317 [eventTaskExecutor-1] DEBUG c.a.s.a.AgentEventSender - Atomist event about to be sent: